 Q: Do I really need .NET framework 2.0?

 A: Not anymore!
 (Unless you want SlimDX or Showmo's translation) The

 most recent PMD release (at the time this is written) calls for .Net

-Framework 4.0 (but it'd be a good idea to get 3.5 as well), meaning you probably don't have to backtrack anymore
+Framework 4.0 (but it'd be a good idea to get 3.5 as well if you're having problems running anything), meaning you probably don't have to backtrack anymore

 unless your computer came with 4.0 and you need 3.5 for some reason.
 ALL